zbaker94/WeatherApp/README.md

 4. Verify VPN connection with `sudo wg show`

 - You can disconnect from the VPN to see that the app is inaccessible by running `sudo wg-quick down ./client.conf`
+- You can destroy the deployment with `sudo teardown.sh`

 ## 🌐 Accessing the Application